-14. The WHS Minister and authorised person have discretion as to the period of validity of a licence.
-Generally, import permissions are single use, or multiple use, depending on the applicant's requirements, for one to two years.
+14. The WHS Minister and authorised person (CEO of the Asbestos Safety and Eradication Agency) have discretion as to the period of validity of a licence.
+Import permissions are single use or they may be for ongoing use, depending on the applicant's requirements, for one to two years.

-- 16. Not transferable. - 17. (a) Not applicable. - (b) The WHS Minister or authorised person may only grant permission to import asbestos: - in any case, for the purpose of research, analysis or display, or - in the case of (Australian) external territories, for disposal on the mainland.
+- 15. Not applicable. - 16.
+Not transferable. - 17. (a) Not applicable. - (b) The WHS Minister or authorised person may only grant permission to import asbestos: - in any case, for the purpose of research, analysis or display, or - in the case of (Australian) external territories, for disposal on the mainland.